The Fairtrade Mark is the globally recognised label that adorns Fairtrade Certified products.

 The Fairtrade Mark can be used on:

 - Products that have been certified and audited as adhering to Fairtrade Standards

 - Promotional materials used to advocate for and promote the purchase of Fairtrade products

 The Fairtrade Program Mark is another way of engaging with Fairtrade cocoa, sugar and cotton farmers to sell more of their crops on Fairtrade terms, meaning more Fairtrade benefits for their farms and communities.

 Globally, more and more businesses are committing to buying sustainable cocoa, sugar and cotton for use across complete product ranges, or even their entire businesses.
-Through Fairtrade Sourcing Programs, Fairtrade farmers can sell to these companies who are focused on one or two key commodities, rather than certifying end consumer products.
-It’s a great way to increase the positive impact of Fairtrade.
+The Fairtrade Sourcing Program is an additional way for businesses to source Fairtrade, and runs in parallel to the existing Fairtrade Mark.

 Find out more about Fairtrade Sourcing Programs

 Commercial use of the Fairtrade Marks are regulated by Fairtrade ANZ.